znuny/manual/source/agentinterface/statistics/index.rst

 Description
   Give more details about the report for an explanation about what the report should return.
 Object type:
   The object type allows you to choose which module should be used by the statistics to do the calculation and return the values.
-This can only be modified duringstatistic creation and cannot be edited.
+This can only be modified during statistic creation and cannot be edited.
 Permissions
-  Set the groups who will be able to view and or edit this report.
+  Set the groups who will be able to view and/or edit this report.
 Results format
   Choose the available result formats for the statistic module.
 Time zone